Russia Might Ban Cigarettes for Everyone Born After 2014

 The proposal is part of a document that details government efforts to curtail smoking in the country.
 Russia has already banned smoking in restaurants since 2013.

 Some experts warn that the ban could give rise to a black market for illegal cigarettes.
-But the Healthy Ministry defended its proposal, citing the 300,000 to 400,000 Russian citizens who die from smoking-related diseases each year.
+But the Health Ministry defended its proposal, citing the 300,000 to 400,000 Russian citizens who die from smoking-related diseases each year.

 “By 2033, the ban on the sale of tobacco products to people born after 2014 will not seem an extreme measure, but an entirely logical development of events,” Marina Gambaryan, an expert at the Health Ministry, told TASS.